Are R&D Tax Credits Available in Rhode Island?

 Research Credit – Qualified Research Expenses

-• QREs and base period expenses have the same meaning as defined in IRC Section 41, provided that such expenses were incurred after July 1, 1994.
+• The federal definition of qualified research expenses (QREs) and base period research expenses applies for purposes of the Rhode Island research credit, provided that such expenses were incurred after July 1, 1994.

 • The investment tax credit and the credit for research and development property must be used before the credit for qualified research expenses.

-• The credit allowed shall not reduce the tax liability by more than 50%, and in the case of corporations, to less than the minimum fixed by RI 44-11-2(e)
+• The credit allowed shall not reduce the tax liability by more than 50%, and in the case of corporations, to less than the minimum tax imposed by statute.

 • Any unused credit may be carried forward up to 7 years.